muxup/muxup-site/pages/2023q4/let-the-terminal-bells-ring-out.md

 * konsole: As far as I can tell it isn't supported.
 Creating a new profile and setting the "Terminal bell mode" to "Visual Bell" doesn't seem to result in the urgent hint being set.

+## Article changelog
+* 2023-12-24: (minor) Add note about configuring a bell for commands taking longer than a certain threshold duration in Zsh.